rabbitmq/rabbitmq-website/site/confirms.md

 and running out of heap or getting their process terminated by the OS.
 Some client libraries will apply TCP back pressure (stop reading from the socket until the backlog of unprocessed deliveries drops beyond a certain limit).
-Automatic acknolwedgement mode is therefore only recommended for consumers that can process deliveries efficiently and at a steady rate.
+Automatic acknowledgement mode is therefore only recommended for consumers that can process deliveries efficiently and at a steady rate.

 ### <a id="consumer-acks-api-elements" class="anchor" href="#consumer-acks-api-elements">Positively Acknowledging Deliveries</a>